bzhangGo/zero/README.md

 # Zero
-A neural machine translation system implemented by python + tensorflow.
+A neural machine translation system implemented by python (2.7) + tensorflow.

+A major update will be available soon!

 > The project is still under development, and not fully tested.
 So there may be unknown bugs.